cabraile/Complex-Network-Shapes-Decriptor/README.md

 for 3D shapes description, achieving promising results.

-This repository project was implemented by Carlos André Braile Przewodowski Filho to make easier the use of the Complex Networks shape descriptor using C++.
+This repository project was implemented by Carlos André Braile Przewodowski Filho ([see more at](https://sites.google.com/site/brailepage/)) to make easier the use of the Complex Networks shape descriptor using C++.

 * __[1] A. R. Backes, D. Casanova, and O. M. Bruno__,_“A complex network based approach for boundary shape analysis”_, Pattern Recognition, pp.54–67, 2009._